CARA-ch/ch-emed-epr/input/pagecontent/guidance_comments.md

 ### Aggregation Rules

-Comments added with a PRE document's medication request are added to the treament instance created by the new medication request.
+Comments added with a PRE document's medication request are added to the treatment instance created by the new medication request.

 Note that the first medication request to be added to a treatment will effectively replace the first/base treatment instance that was created with the original MTP document.